Oyggjaframi (M-L)

+History

+Origins

 In 1968 the Copenhagen-based Faroese association Oyggjaframi had founded a branch in Tórshavn.
 Whilst the Copenhagen branch continued to function as a broad socialist discussion club, a tendency emerged within the Tórshavn branch calling for the building of a communist party on the basis of Marxism-Leninism-Mao Zedong Thought.
 At the Oyggjaframi congress in 1972 the organization was split, with the Copenhagen branch continuing to function as Faroese Socialists and the Tórshavn branch constituting OFML.

+Rhetoric

 As of 1975, Hermann Oskarsson was chairman of OFML.
 The 1975 congress of OFML adopted 5 slogans outlining the priorities of the organization;